jdittrich/userNeedResearchBook/text/allURBook.md

 other scheme will suffice as well.
 Just be sure that you know with which data you dealt with already and with which you did not.

-When filling the data in the structure you may notice that you need to create additional themes; some may need to be renamed as well.
+When filling the data in the structure, you may notice that you need to create additional themes.
+Some of the titles of the themes may need to be renamed as well.
 Just go ahead and make these changes if you feel they are needed.

 <div class="example">